opencv/opencv/modules/ml/doc/support_vector_machines.rst

 .. highlight:: cpp

 Originally, support vector machines (SVM) was a technique for building an optimal binary (2-class) classifier.
-Later the technique has been extended to regression and clustering problems.
+Later the technique was extended to regression and clustering problems.
 SVM is a partial case of kernel-based methods.
 It maps feature vectors into a higher-dimensional space using a kernel function and builds an optimal linear discriminating function in this space or an optimal hyper-plane that fits into the training data.
 In case of SVM, the kernel is not defined explicitly.
 Instead, a distance between any 2 points in the hyper-space needs to be defined.

 The solution is optimal, which means that the margin between the separating hyper-plane and the nearest feature vectors from both classes (in case of 2-class classifier) is maximal.
-The feature vectors that are the closest to the hyper-plane are called "support vectors", which means that the position of other vectors does not affect the hyper-plane (the decision function).
+The feature vectors that are the closest to the hyper-plane are called *support vectors*, which means that the position of other vectors does not affect the hyper-plane (the decision function).

 There are a lot of good references on SVM.
 You may consider starting with the following: